coldchip/compiler/README.md

 This compiler generates bytecodes without any optimization.

-This program is meant to for educational purposes only and for fun, please DO NOT use it for serious applications.
+This program is meant for educational purposes only and for fun, please DO NOT use it for serious applications.
 Your program might crash.

 Please check out the VM(if you are planning to run it) https://github.com/coldchip/chipengine